Example: Micro and Macro Segmentation using Group Based Policy in a VXLAN

 set chassis forwarding-options vxlan-gbp-l3-profile

-Starting with Junos Release 22.4R1, you can also perform the policy enforcement on the ingress endpoint.
-Ingress enforcement optimizes the network bandwidth.
-To support policy enforcing on the ingress, we have a mechanism to propagate the MAC and IP-MAC based tags across the network using Type 2 and Type 5 routes.
-See EVPN Type 2 and Type 5 routes for more information.
-With this, the destination GBP-based policy is enforced in nodes closer to the ingress for MAC and IP-based GBP matches.
-Tag propagation is always in context of MAC and IP-based GBP.
-For VLANs, Port, and Port+VLAN matches this is not applicable.
+Starting with Junos Release 22.4R1, you can perform policy enforcement closer to the ingress.
+Ingress enforcement saves network bandwidth by discarding tagged packets at the ingress that would otherwise be discarded at the egress.
+To support policy enforcement at or closer to the ingress, we propagate the MAC and IP-MAC based tags across the network using extended BGP communities within EVPN Type 2 and Type 5 routes.
+See EVPN Type 2 and Type 5 routes for information on these types of routes.

-If the host route is installed with the type 2 route that has the GBP tag, then the GBP tag is added in the type 5 route.
-Type 2 to Type 5 GBP tag propagation is supported but Type 5 route to Type 2 route GBP tag propagation is not supported.
+This Type 2 to Type 5 GBP tag propagation is supported but Type 5 to Type 2 GBP tag propagation is not supported.

 For multihoming topologies, keep the configuration identical across multihoming members.